A bad company reputation can lead to negative reviews and bad press, which can adversely affect your business’s bottom line. Here's why.

 Q: How does reputation affect a business?

-A: A company’s reputation is the summation of its past behavior and the trust stakeholders (i.e. consumers, employees, and investors) have for its products and services.
-Reputation has proven to directly impact a company’s success and growth.
-A company with a better reputation attracts better people — not only customers and clients, but also employees and business partners.
+A: A company’s reputation is the summation of its past behavior, and the trust stakeholders (i.e., consumers, employees, and investors) have for its products and services.
+Reputation has proven to impact a company’s success and growth directly.
+A business with a positive reputation attracts better people — not only customers and clients but also employees and business partners.

 Q: What happens when you have a bad reputation?